rrogge/sid-signal-processing/README.md

 ## Sunrise and Sunset

-To undestand the diurnal pattern of the signal strength of the VLF transmitter it is handy to know the time of sunrise and sunset 200 km above ground and halfway between the SID monitor and the VLF transmitter.
+To understand the diurnal pattern of the signal strength of the VLF transmitter it is handy to know the time of sunrise and sunset 200 km above ground and halfway between the SID monitor and the VLF transmitter.

+To calculate the midpoints for the given SID monitor / VLF transmitter combinations I use a R script:

+    $ R/sid_reflection_point.R

 To get the sunrises and sunsets for all of my monitored VLF transmitters for November 2017 I run the commands: